TomMaullin/BLMM/README.md

  - `README.md`: This file.
  - `blmm_config.yml`: The file the user must enter their design into.
  - `blmm_cluster.sh`: The shell scipt used to run blmm (see previous).
+ - `blmm_compare.sh`: The shell scipt used to run blmm likelihood ratio tests (see previous).
  - `lib`: Helper functions:
    - `npMatrix2d.py`: Helper functions for 2d numpy array operations.
    - `npMatrix3d.py`: Helper functions for 3d numpy array operations.